bluecollardev/qcui-pwa-demo/README.md

-## Boilerplate for a React / Redux e-commerce PWA.
+## Boilerplate and Sample App for a React / Redux e-commerce PWA

+View the demo here: https://mec-demo.bluecollardev.com/

 ### Features / Benefits